All Products

 service:

-name: <your_service_name> # Replace this with your backend service name.
+name: <YOUR_SERVICE_NAME> # Replace this with your backend service name.

 port:

-number: <your_service_port> # Replace this with your service port.
+number: <YOUR_SERVICE_PORT> # Replace this with your service port.

 pathType: ImplementationSpecific

-Clusters that run a Kubernetes version earlier than 1.19
+Clusters of a version earlier than 1.19

 apiVersion: extensions/v1beta1